 Jesus identified Himself to Saul and told Saul to go to the home of Judas in Damascus.
 Saul was blind for three days and did not eat or drink anything.
 Jesus then instructed a disciple, Ananias, to go to Judas’ house and lay his hands on Saul, so that Saul would regain his sight.
 Saul regained his sight and was converted to be a disciple of Jesus Christ.

-There are over 300 prophecies in the Old Testament that have been or will be fulfilled in Jesus.
+There are over 300 prophecies about Jesus in the Old Testament.
+Many of these have been precisely fulfilled.
 Saul could instantly recall these prophecies when he preached to others.
 This account illustrates to me that we must be well prepared to be used by God in a significant way.
 This preparation comes from personal effort and diligence in reading and studying the Bible.